prjctgeek/foodie/content/recipes/garlicbread/index.md

 - 2-3 cloves of garlic
 - 1 stick Butter or Ghee

-Chop the garlic into small chunks
+Chop the garlic into small chunks.
-Melt the butter in ramekin
-Let the garlic steep a few minutes in the hot butter
+Melt the butter in a ramekin and let the garlic steep a few minutes in the hot butter

 If using pizza dough, cut into palm sized chunks and roll out into long strands, then flatten on a cookie sheet.

 Spread garlic and butter over carb choice sprinkle liberally with grated Parmesan.
+My family does not approve of the parmesan on top, ymmv.

-put in the oven at 350 for 10 min or until Parmesan just starts to brown
+Put in the oven at 350 for 10 min or until Parmesan just starts to brown